debitoor/schemagic/README.md

 - `currency`.
 Use this for numbers that are currency.
 Will allow maximum 2 decimals after the decimal point.
 - `date`.
 Is verified to be a date of the format `YYYY-MM-DD`
 - `date-time`.
 Is verified to be a valid date and time in the format `YYYY-MM-DDThh:mm:ssZ`
+- `taxrate`.
+Positive number, between zero and 100.
+Will allow maximum 2 decimals after the decimal point
+- `taxrate-negative`.
+Negative number, between zero and -100.
+Will allow maximum 2 decimals after the decimal point

 schemagic.login.validate(object, options[, callback])